Biology 1 (8772.3)

 2. Attempt all of the following assessment items: Laboratory Journal, Group Lesson, News Article, Final Assessment and Drosophila report

 3. Participate in at least 80% of practical sessions, unless extenuating circumstances prevent this.
-Students should notify the convener when laboratory sessions are missed, and provide documenation for missed sessions.
+Students should notify the convener when laboratory sessions are missed, and provide documentation for missed sessions.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.